kksharma2101/initial-learning-backend/README.md

-# initial-learning-backend
+# Initial-learning-backend-app
-In this repository I have practice and learn backend command and building backend app;
+In this repository I have practice and learn backend command and building backend app
-Use basic http and create server